I’ve learned through personal training that some women want a very specific type of body.

 But there are certain things that are important for women to know so they can structure their workouts to maximize their hormones and boost muscle growth.
 A woman who wants to reshape her figure, must build muscle and burn fat.
 Before discussing how to do that, I want to try and re-shape your thinking about a few common fitness misconceptions.

 The widespread popularity of women’s fitness combined with so much information available to us through Google makes it hard to imagine women avoiding weights in fear of becoming ‘big’ or ‘bulky.’
 But I still come across ladies wanting to build muscle and lose body fat who favor long-distance running, treadmill walking, spin, or yoga over lifting weights.
 After all, cardio and yoga will make them more ‘toned,’ and muscle definition is what they want.
-They don’t want to be ‘big’ like those female bodybuilders or CrossFit women who lift like ‘men’ throwing around heavy weights.
+They don’t want to be ‘big’ like those female bodybuilders or CrossFit women who lift like ‘men’ throwing around heavyweights.

 The preconceived notion that women who train hard and lift heavy become ‘big’ or ‘bulky’ is more than a fitness myth, this way of thinking can be a powerful stumbling block.
-Just go for it, don’t hold back any longer letting your fears prevent you from ever reaching your full fitness-potential.
+Just go for it, don’t hold back any longer letting your fears prevent you from ever reaching your full fitness potential.
 We can’t change our genetic structure, we can only change what we can control.
 When it comes to muscle bulk, only two factors are under our control: excess fat and excess muscle.
 If you’re judging a muscular woman who’s carrying a few extra pounds, it’s not the muscle causing the bulk, it is the layer of fat on top.

 Muscle growth promotes fat-loss and women don’t get bulky by heavy lifting, they get bulky by the drugs they take.
 Research shows that on average a woman’s muscles aren’t able to grow excessively.
 Why?
 Women have lower levels of the muscle-building hormones needed to stimulate muscle growth.

-Studies show that women who follow an intense 6-month strength training program show a decrease in body circumference, decrease in body fat, and moderate changes in muscle growth.
+Studies show that women who follow an intense 6-month strength training program show a decrease in body circumference, a decrease in body fat, and moderate changes in muscle growth.
 What does this mean?
 The female body responds differently to exercise than the male body.
 Women adapt to high-intensity strength training programs by an overall decrease in body fat and body circumference; with moderate muscle growth.

 So, you can put your fears of becoming Arnold Schwarzenegger aside!
 Heck, most men who want to get ‘big’ and look like ‘Arnold’ struggle to do so, and these guys are actually trying!
 Women have zero chance of excessive muscular development without anabolic help with the use of steroids.
 Who would have thought stimulating muscle growth and fat-loss by training hard and lifting heavy is one-way women can avoid looking big and bulky!

-Muscle Growth Re-Shapes Your Figure, NOT Cardio
+Muscle Growth Re-Shapes Your Figure

 Women who want to change their bodies by focusing primarily on cardio will limit their fitness gains.
 It’s understandable why someone might think, “losing body fat will cause a sculpted image.”
 There is truth to that, but don’t forget that fat loss is only one part of muscle tone, and for women, it’s the easiest part.

 Muscle tone also requires muscle growth, a much harder component for women and one worthy of your focused time and effort.
 Even with the loss of body fat, how do you expect to you see your ‘rocking body’ if you haven’t developed the muscles underneath the layers of fat?
-Replace long-distance, lower intensity cardio with high-intensity, short duration cardio.
+Replace long-distance, lower-intensity cardio with high-intensity, short-duration cardio.
 Remember that cardio alone won’t make you fit-and-firm.

 Yoga Is GREAT!
 But…It Doesn’t Make You More Shapely!